akberthegreat2/Mirror/docs/MIDDLEWARE_CONTRACT.md

 Retry, timeout, fallback, and cancellation are execution policies.
 Middleware may enforce them, but the policy definition belongs to the core runtime contract.

+## Construction rule

+Middleware and providers are constructed through descriptor-backed settings objects.
+The repository uses one contract for plugin construction so tests can exercise the same path that Application uses.